statamic/v2-docs/content/pages/7.addons/6.best-practices/index.md

 As you can see, both addon aspects simply pass the work onto a common class.

-Note that you can use any of your classes by the `Addon` class if you want to be able to use addon helpers like cache, etc.
+If you'd like to use addon helper methods in your extra classes (eg. the `ScoreKeeper` class), you can use the `Statamic\Extend\Extensible` trait.